We may earn income from links in this post. Please read this Disclosure for details.

 The Grand Fiesta Americana Coral Beach is one of our top hotels for couples in Cancun.
 Couples will enjoy the full-service spa complete with a Hydrotherapy Circuit featuring an aromatherapy steam room, multi-jet showers, ice room, polar pools and several Mayan-themed spa treatments.

-But it’s great for kids too!
-If you’re travelling with children, they’ll love the newly expanded KidZ Club where Day of the Dead face-painting is often offered.
+But this hotel is great for kids too!
+If you’re travelling with children, they’ll love the KidZ Club where Day of the Dead face-painting is often offered.

-Get an upgrade to the Grand Club Unlimited Experience for VIP butler service, access to the exclusive Club Lounge as well as all-inclusive dining and drinks as well as Grand Club Junior or Master Suite accommodation with premium ocean front views.
+Upgrade to the Grand Club Unlimited Experience for VIP butler service, access to the exclusive Club Lounge as well as all-inclusive dining and drinks.
+The Grand Club Junior or Master Suite accommodation feature premium ocean front views.

 Check prices and availability at Grand Fiesta Americana Coral Beach Cancun on Booking.com.